 Societies and student groups can sign up to the Accessibility Pledge by filling out this form.

 Why sign up?

 Groups that sign up to the Accessibility Pledge will be:

 - Occasionally featured in emails by DSN and the Societies Committee.

 - Given an Accessibility Pledge badge to use on social media.

 Most importantly, signing up to the Accessibility Pledge will show to disabled students that you support their inclusion and accessibility at their events, potentially making them more likely to join your society.

 DSN has written a guide for societies and student groups to run accessible events.
 It covers information on making your social media more accessible, Access Statements, dealing with access requests, venues, sound, lighting, food, and online events.

 Report an inaccessible society

-If you have concerns that affiliated societies signed up to the pledge may not be abiding by it, then you can report this to the SRC Member for Students with Disabilities and the SSC Societies Officer by emailing socs@, or by filling out this form.
+If you have concerns that affiliated societies signed up to the pledge may not be abiding by it, then you can report this using the reporting form, or by contacting the SRC Disability Officer and the SSC Societies Officer by emailing socs@, or by filling out this form.